 A gang is usually identified as a group with some sense of identity and permanence and some involvement in illegal activities (Esbensen 2000).
 Other defining characteristics include being a group of three or more people, perception of distinctness, structural organization, and a common name.
-Gangs tend to share colors, signs, signals, and graffiti.
+Gangs tend to share colors, signs, signals, jargon, and graffiti.
 Gang activity, by itself, is not a crime, but gang-related criminal activity is.
 However, since most of the time what gangs do is commit crime, gang activity and criminal activity are usually synonymous.
 Gangs become a social problem when their status and/or reputational systems tend to become predominantly based on some type of criminal activity.
 By definition, this means that all gang members must come to think that at least some crime is honorable and/or for the benefit of the gang.
 This is the motivational factor that distinguishes gang crime (from solitary or partnership crime) -- they come to associate the growing power of their gang with an increasing level of involvement in crime.
 Sure, it's possible that a gang exists somewhere which doesn't seek power thru crime, but this is their inevitable organizational dynamic.
-At one time, back in Thrasher's (1927) day, gangs were looked upon by sociologists are relatively harmless play groups, but the contemporary criminological viewpoint is that gangs represent the incubators for serious forms of crime, like organized crime (Hagan 1998) or terrorism (Orvis & Rush 2006).
+At one time, back in Thrasher's (1927) day, gangs were looked upon by sociologists are relatively harmless play groups, but the contemporary criminological viewpoint is that gangs represent the incubators for more serious behaviors, like organized crime (Hagan 1998) or terrorism (Orvis & Rush 2006).
 This is not to say that less harmful "starter" or "embryo" gangs do not exist, which are also called "wannabes," "juniors," or "pee-wees" (Vigil 1993), with their dynamic being more a desire to glorify roughness, obscenity, craziness, and insanity.

 Let's focus on the gangs-terrorism connection, as Orvis & Rush (2006) do, in pointing out a past, present, and future connection.
 In 1986, some members of El Rukn, a Chicago street gang, were arrested and convicted of terrorism.
 They offered to commit bombings and assassinations on U.S. soil for Libyan payment.
 El Rukns have also met with terrorist groups in Middle Eastern countries.
 In 2002, Jose Padilla, a member of the Latin Kings, another Chicago street gang, was arrested for attempting to detonate a "dirty bomb" in the U.S. on behalf of al-Qaeda.
 Knox (2002) surmises that gangs see terrorist groups as more organized, more powerful, and more legitimate.
 In other words, gangs want to emulate terrorists because by attaching themselves to the political cause that presumably motivates terrorists, they can appear more legitimate and become more powerful at the same time.
 "Playing at terrorism" is the new gang blueprint.
 Gangs see terrorism as good "cover" for their criminal activities.
 Few are likely to become true believers in the terrorist ideology because, after all, their first loyalty is to the gang.
 The primary trajectory of their criminological evolution is more like Hagan (1998) projects -- toward organized crime -- Chicago-style -- "Ya bought protection, ya gots protection."